pavel-demin/depzip/README.md

 The provided executable file `run.exe` can be used to run a Python application.
 It initializes Python and runs a module with the same name as the executable file.
 For example, to run a Python module named `app`, the executable file `run.exe` should be renamed to `app.exe`.

+The source code of the executable file `run.exe` can be found in [examples/run.c](https://github.com/pavel-demin/depzip/tree/main/examples/run.c).

 The `applications` parameter is a list of application names that is used to automatically copy `run.exe` to executable files with names in this list.

-The source code of the executable file `run.exe` can be found in [examples/run.c](https://github.com/pavel-demin/depzip/tree/main/examples/run.c).
+The `modules` parameter is a list of Python modules used by the applications.
+These modules are copied to the output file along with all their dependencies.

+The `includes` parameter is a list of additional files and directories to be copied to the output file.

+The `excludes` parameter is a list of files that should not be copied to the output file.

+The `output` parameter is the name of the output file.